subdigital/blog/source/_posts/2016-09-30-designing-a-robust-large-file-download-system.markdown

 {%img center http://benpublic.s3.amazonaws.com/blog/large-file-downloads-cellular-setting.png 375 %}

-Using [TK FX Reachability](https://github.com/nicklockwood/FXReachability) I monitor the status of the connection.
+Using [FX Reachability](https://github.com/nicklockwood/FXReachability) I monitor the status of the connection.
 If the user tries to download an episode while we're on cellular I prompt them to toggle the setting and allow the download to continue anyway.

 ## Keeping the Model and Filesystem in Sync